 Fee structures and pricing models

-Because Members of Chambers cover a wide variety of work, a variety of pricing models are available.
+Because our barristers cover a wide variety of work, a variety of pricing models are available.
 The most common are brief and refresher fees, hourly rates, fixed fees and Conditional Fee Agreements.
 Professional, licensed access and lay clients may contact the clerks to obtain a quotation for legal services.

 Chambers written policy serves: